FAQs (Frequently Asked Questions)

 • Regular feedback and critique sessions using structured methods.

-Join the supportive community of My Art Practice and get immediate access to its extensive resources, and my commitment to helping artists create art they truly love.
+Join the supportive community of My Art Practice and get immediate access to its extensive resources.
+Today is the day that you begin to create art you truly love.

 These are the eight key elements of the Core Curriculum and the My Art Practice framework: